oehrlis/oci-sec-ws/lab/ex03/3x05-Exercise.md

 ## Exercise 05: Configuration and Register ADB

-In this exercise, you will set up Oracle Data Safe to enhance the security of your Autonomous Database (ADB) by enabling monitoring and data protection features.
-You'll begin by configuring Data Safe and then proceed to register your ADB instance for secure management.
+In this exercise, you will set up Oracle Data Safe to enhance the security of an Autonomous Database (ADB).
+This process involves enabling monitoring and data protection features.
+You will first configure Oracle Data Safe and then register your ADB instance for secure management.

 ### Objectives

-- Configure Oracle Data Safe for your environment.
+- Set up Oracle Data Safe for your environment.
-- Register an Autonomous Database (ADB) with Data Safe.
+- Register an Autonomous Database (ADB) to integrate it with Data Safe.

 ## Environment {.unlisted .unnumbered}